robinovitch61/the-leo-zone/content/posts/hashmap-in-c/index.md

 [^1]: **a hash function returns the same number for the same input for the *life of the program***: I say for the life of the program and not "always" because most programming languages [add an unpredictable random value][python_seed] (a seed) to the hash function input.
 This value is the same for the lifetime of the process, but different across processes.
-The reason for this is extremely interesting - if attackers know or can infer the hash function output by providing application input, they can [purposefully increase the number of collisions in order to DoS attack the server][dos_attack].
-This is also the reason [Python `sets` are not ordered][set_ordering].
-TODO: C's `hash` function seeded?
+The reason for this is interesting -- if attackers know or can infer the hash function output by providing application input, they can [purposefully increase the number of hash table collisions in order to DoS attack the server][dos_attack].
+Because of this random seed, [Python `sets` are not ordered][set_ordering].

-[^2]: **desirable characteristics of a hash function**: TODO
+[^2]: **desirable characteristics of a hash function**: read [this discussion][choosing_func] from [Queens' CISC-235][queens], but Tl;DR a good hash function does the following:

-    * TODO
-    * TODO
+    * gives equal weight to all elements (digits, chars) in the key
+    * uniformly distributes keys throughout the output space
+    * is fast to compute
+    * is discontinuous (keys that are close in value don't necessarily map to outputs that are close in value)

+    The [djb2] hash function used here is pretty good on these criteria.

 ### The buckets array

-The hash table internally runs keys through its hash function, `mod`'s the output by the length its buckets array, and stores the associated value at that index of the buckets array.
+When setting a value, the hash table internally runs the key through its hash function, takes the output modulo the length its buckets array, and puts the value at that index of the buckets array.
 For example, say "hello" hashed to 123 as above, and our buckets array is of length 4. `123 % 4` is 3.
 If I wanted to associate the key "hello" with the number 72 in my hash table, the buckets array would look like this in pseudo-code:

 ```python
 > h["hello"] = 72